anydotcrypto/docs.any.sender/recipes.md

 # Recipes

 ## Echo contract
-A recipe for calling the echo contract.
+A recipe for calling the Echo contract.
 The Echo contract just echos whatever is sent to it in an event.

 ```ts
 // prerequisites